 Option 1: Live streaming NBA in HD with Kayo

 Users have two subscription options.
 You can pay $25/month to stream on two screens at the same time, or $35/month for three simultaneous streams.
 Whichever way you go, you can test-drive the platform with a free 14-day trial available to new customers.
 Just click the link below to get started.

-The platform works with PCs/Macs, mobile devices, Chromecast/Airplay, PS4, Telstra TV, and the Foxtel Now Box.
+Foxtel Now is available on PCs/Macs, mobile devices, Chromecast/Airplay, PS4, Telstra TV, and the Foxtel Now Box.
 A two-week trial is available for new customers.

-Option 3: Streaming NBA games with the NBA League Pass
+Option 4: Streaming NBA games with the NBA League Pass

 NBA League Pass is a subscription streaming service dedicated to covering the world of American professional basketball.
 In addition to streaming every second of every match live across the Internet, NBA League Pass serves as a single destination for all the latest news, statistics, highlights and recaps from the current NBA season.